HomeSite Map

 Recording History

-Andy Babiuk, in his book “Beatles Gear,” gives more detail about this instrument.
-“The Clavioline was a monophonic keyboard – meaning only one note sounded at a time, precluding chords.
-It was in effect a predecessor of modern synthesizers...The instrument consisted of two units: the keyboard, with built-in valve (tube) sound generator; and the separate amplifier-and-speaker box...A built-in octave transposer switch gave the keyboard's single oscillator a five-octave range.
+Andy Babiuk's 2001 book “Beatles Gear” gives extensive detail concerning this unique instrument.
+“The Clavioline was a monophonic keyboard, which means that only one note sounded at a time, precluding chords.
+It was in effect a predecessor of modern synthesizers.
+It consisted of two units: the keyboard, with its own built-in valve (tube) sound generator; and the separate amplifier-and-speaker box...A built-in octave transposer switch gave the keyboard's single oscillator a five-octave range.
 The overall volume was controlled by a knee-operated lever.
 The Clavioline's unusual sound, heard whirling intermittently through 'Baby, You're A Rich Man,' had also been evident on 'Telstar,' a big hit for the British group The Tornados on both sides of the Atlantic in 1962.”

-“Whenever they did a track at an outside studio,” relates Geoff Emerick, “I usually had to do a lot of repair work to the tapes because they simply couldn't achieve the sound they were used to anywhere else.
-This time around, though, they actually got the entire song done – including the final mix – in a single session...It had been a long time since they'd been so efficient.
+“Whenever they did a track at an outside studio,” related Geoff Emerick, “I usually had to do a lot of repair work to the tapes because they simply could not achieve the sound they were used to anywhere else.
+This time around, they actually got the entire song done, including the final mix, in a single session.
+It had been a long time since they'd been so efficient.
 I had to admit that the results were pretty good...Keith Grant did the session himself and he knew what he was doing.
 In addition, Olympic's mixing console was a totally different design than ours and was capable of passing lower frequencies, so there was quite a smooth bass sound, which I thought was great.”

 The next time attention was given to the song was on August 22nd, 1968, when George Martin made a copy of this mono master in the control room of EMI Studio Two.
-It was reportedly taken away by George Martin, possibly to forward to the makers of the "Yellow Submarine" movie, a bit of which being included in the American version of the film.
+It was then taken away by George Martin, possibly to forward to the makers of the "Yellow Submarine" movie, a bit of which being included in the American version of the film.

-A further stereo mix of the song was made in 1999 in preparation for the release of the album “Yellow Submarine Songtrack.”
-The engineering team working on this project comprised Peter Cobbin, Paul Hicks, Mirek Stiles and Allan Rouse.
+A further stereo mix of "Baby You're A Rich Man" was made in 1999 for the release of the LP “Yellow Submarine Songtrack.”
+The engineering team working on this project comprised Peter Cobbin, Paul Hicks, Mirek Stiles and also Allan Rouse.
 The technology of the 1990's made for a cleaner and more vibrant version of the song, the excitement of the recording session coming through very well for the listener.

 Song Structure and Style

-The introduction is eight measures long and consists of the basic rhythm track of piano, guitar and drums with the overdubbed tambourine throughout all eight measures.
-Interestingly, George's guitar thumps propel the beat of the song nicely in this introduction, even slightly overshadowing Ringo's usual time-keeping role in the early moments of the song.
+The introduction is eight measures long and consists of the basic rhythm track of guitar and drums with the overdubbed piano and tambourine throughout all eight measures.
+Interestingly, George's guitar thumps propel the beat of the song nicely in this intro, even slightly overshadowing Ringo's usual time-keeping role in the early moments of the song.
 The overdubbed maracas appear at the beginning of the second measure, Paul's bass emerges in the middle of the third measure, John's "snake-charming" Clavioline appears first at the very end of the third measure, and then the handclaps come in in the fifth measure.
 All of these elements are brought in one at a time as if to build up the arrangement layer by layer.

 American Releases